Lisu people: Government discovery of Lisu

-On 7 May 1961, the 7th Assam Rifles expedition team led by Major Sumer Singh entered the Noa-dihing river valley and reached the largest village in the valley, Shidi (now called Gandhigram).
-They were accorded a warm reception by the villagers and were further told by the villagers that they were the first party to have visited the area since World War II.
-The Assam Rifles team assured the villagers that this virgin land was Indian territory and the people would be protected from enemy aggression.
-Till then the international border was not clearly demarcated.
-In 1972, the Demarcation of International Border with Burma was done, with the help of Lisu guides having a full knowledge of the region.
-During demarcation, cement International Border Pillars (IBP) were erected at regular intervals.

 Initially, the Indo-Burmese border had been drawn based on surveys conducted under the Topographical Survey of British India as early as 1912, following the highest ridge from the Hkakabo Razi (alt.
 5881 m; the highest point in Myanmar) at the junction with the Chinese border in the north, to the Chittagong Hills in Bangladesh according to a "combination of ridges, watershed and highest crests".
 Later, during World War II, G.D.L.
 Millar's diary recalls the escape of a party of 150 European, Indian and Kachin officials and civilians fleeing the advance of the Japanese in May 1942.
 They went from Putao (Kachin) to Margherita (Assam) via the Chaukan Pass, and followed the valley of the Noa-dihing river.
 Millar records that over a hundred miles of the Chaukan Pass, "there was no trace of man" either Lisu or any other tribe.
 The border negotiations with China that led to the 1962 Sino-Indian War, and the intrusion of Chinese troops into the Indian State of Arunachal Pradesh, propelled the Government of India to secure its international borders in the North East region, defined as per the Topographical Survey of British India.
-The Assam Rifles Regiments who took control of the border area hired labourers from various tribes, including Lisus, to built the air strip at Vijoynagar.
+The Assam Rifles Regiments who took control of the border area hired labourers from various tribes, including Lisus, to build the air strip at Vijoynagar.
 In 1969–70, 200 families were settled in the area.
-In 2010, the population was estimated at 5500 including Gorkhali Jawan(Ex-Assam Rifles Pensioners and Lisus/Yobin.
+In 2010, the population was estimated at 5500 including Gorkhali Jawan(Ex-Assam Rifles Pensioners and Lisus/Yobin).